Finding large counterexamples by selectively exploring the Pachner graph

 \begin{proof} We first note that if $e$ is isotopic to an exceptional fibre, then the triangulation $\mathcal{D}$ will be fibred over a disc with two exceptional fibres.
 In this case, we can use the same argument as in the proof of Proposition~\ref{prop:cutTwoSolidTori} to show that Algorithm~\ref{algm:seifert} will return \Unknown\ in step~\ref{item:cutAnnulus}.
-(Note that in this case, $\mathcal{D}$ has no essential tori, which is why we need to wait until step~\ref{item:notEnoughTori} to check whether the list $\mathcal{B}$ contains at least two tori.)
+(Note that in this case, $\mathcal{D}$ has no vertical essential tori, which is why we need to wait until step~\ref{item:notEnoughTori} to check whether the list $\mathcal{B}$ contains at least two tori.)

 Thus, for the rest of this proof, we assume that $e$ is isotopic to a regular fibre, in which case $\mathcal{D}$ is fibred over a disc with three exceptional fibres.
-In particular, $\mathcal{D}$ will have incompressible boundary, so the algorithm will not return \False\ in step~\ref{item:mainEnumerate}.
+This implies that $\mathcal{D}$ is $\partial$-irreducible, and hence that the algorithm will not return \False\ in step~\ref{item:mainEnumerate}.

-To see that the algorithm will not return \False\ in steps~\ref{item:emptyAnnulusList} and~\ref{item:cutTwoSolidTori}, we use the following fact (mentioned earlier): $\mathcal{D}$ has exactly three vertical essential annuli, each of which cuts $\mathcal{D}$ into a solid torus piece $\mathcal{P}_0$ and a piece $\mathcal{P}_1$ that is fibred over a disc with two exceptional fibres.
+To see that the algorithm will not return \False\ in steps~\ref{item:emptyAnnulusList} and~\ref{item:cutTwoSolidTori}, we recall part~\ref{regFibre:annuli} of Observation~\ref{obs:regFibre}: $\mathcal{D}$ has exactly three vertical essential annuli, each of which cuts $\mathcal{D}$ into a solid torus piece $\mathcal{P}_0$ and a piece $\mathcal{P}_1$ that is fibred over a disc with two exceptional fibres.
 By Proposition~\ref{prop:essAnnTor}, at least one of these vertical annuli appears as either a vertex normal surface or the double of a vertex normal surface.
 Thus, at some point in step~\ref{item:mainEnumerate}, we will add such an annulus $S$ to the list $\mathcal{A}$, which implies that the algorithm will not return \False\ in step~\ref{item:emptyAnnulusList}.
 Moreover, at some point in step~\ref{item:cutAnnulus}, we will cut along $S$, and hence decompose $\mathcal{D}$ into the pieces $\mathcal{P}_0$ and $\mathcal{P}_1$ mentioned earlier.
 The piece $\mathcal{P}_1$ will be added to the list $\mathcal{L}$, which means that at some point in step~\ref{item:cutTwoSolidTori}, we will run Algorithm~\ref{algm:cutTwoSolidTori} on input $\mathcal{P}_1$; by Proposition~\ref{prop:cutTwoSolidTori}, Algorithm~\ref{algm:cutTwoSolidTori} cannot output \False\ in this case, so our main algorithm also cannot return \False\ at this point.